 The SER was introduced in 2016, based on 2015 responses to the CDP supply chain climate questionnaire (now known as the CDP Climate Change questionnaire as requested by customers).
 CDP Supply Chain members and companies who responded to customer requests have been receiving the SER since 2016.
-From 2019, CDP are expanding this rating to companies requested by investors only.
+Since 2019, CDP expanded this rating to companies also requested by investors only.

 Does the SER affect my CDP Climate Change score?
 No.